T-Jon/Short-term_rental_measurement/README.md

 ## Configuration Options, considerations and limitations
 - Base URL, Driver PATH, and Date ranges are adjustable.
 Please refer to "Running the Script."
+- Setting up the WebDriver is built to accommodate various approaches.
+At this time it is "basic" (aka only in Incognito mode) but can be altered further.
+  - Other driver options available:
+    - Can be run headless.
+With sub-options to control window size, & disable GPU.
+      - At this time it will run non-headless so as to allow the user to monitor the functionality visually.
+    - Can be set to adjust or simply log Device User Agent string.
+    - Can be set to disable webpage extensions.
+    - Can be set to not run in Sandbox environment.
 - Other aspects or area of focus can be manually changed through the aspects in the Base URL.
-- Data collection horizon is 6 months time.
+- Data collection horizon is 6 months.
 This is due to how the site is able to present data but also due to expected accurate data horizons.
 - This project is a work in progress:
-  - Engaging with the "Show More" button functions intermittenly at this time.
+  - Engaging with the "Show More" button functions intermittently at this time.
     - This is currently limiting results to 100 rows of data.
+Area of focus is a small market and so this has not been too inhibitive.
     - Theory: I believe this is due to how the script uses the "Smart Scroll" functionality and how the script engages with the page before the button can become "clickable"